POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 Suspicion of Abuse

-• If you see or suspect abuse of a child, immediately make this known to the YPSL (Young Persons Safeguarding Lead) and DSL (Designated Safeguarding Lead) responsible for child protection.
+• If you see or suspect abuse of a child, immediately make this known to the designated individual/manager responsible for child protection.

 • Never promise that you will keep what is said confidential or secret – explain that if you are told something of concern that you will need to let someone know but that you will only tell the people who need to know and can help.